danielhrisca/asammdf/README.md

 other optional dependencies

-* PyQt5 : for GUI tool
+* PySide6 : for GUI tool
 * pyqtgraph : for GUI tool and Signal plotting
 * matplotlib : as fallback for Signal plotting
 * cChardet : to detect non-standard Unicode encodings
 * chardet : to detect non-standard Unicode encodings
-* pyqtlet : for GPS window
+* pyqtlet2 : for the GPS window
 * isal : for faster zlib compression/decompression

 # Benchmarks